interoperability123/cs-ehealth-interop/instructions/extract-record-creator.md

 ## Output Structure

 Format your answer as one single table with nine columns.
+The answer should be tab-separated so I can paste it into a spreadsheet.

 The first column should be labelled "Challenge Description" and contain a description of a challenge.

 The second column should be labelled “Challenge Quotation” and contain a quotation from the paper providing evidence for the challenge.

 The third column should be labelled “Challenge Layer”.

 The fourth column should be labelled “Challenge Category”.

 The fifth column should be labelled "Solution Description" and contain a description of a solution.

 The sixth column should be labelled “Solution Quotation” and contain a quotation from the paper providing evidence for the solution.

 The seventh column should be labelled  “Solution Layer”.

 The eighth column should be labelled “Solution Category”.

-The ninth column should be labelled “Motivation”, which explains how the solution addresses the challenge.
+The ninth column should be labelled “Mechanism”, which explains how the solution addresses the challenge.